Gunth15/Epoll-implementation-comparison/README.md

 The hardest part of my Rust implementation by far was concurrency because dealing with `Arc`, `Mutex`, and traits in rust is not enjoyable for me and feels like I'm writing a mathematical proof.
 However I do see the value in proximity of critical infrastructure software.

+### Testing and Traits

+The best time I had programming in rust is using rust beautiful utility functions like the `take()` method.
+One trait that I was glad to have was the `Drop` trait which allowed me to automatically close the epoll server when it went out of scope(similar to defer, but less manual)

+The bad part about traits was figuring out which ones I needed when doing concurrency.

+Testing in rust was just as good as I remembered; not to say testing in zig was bad, but it requires a lot more setup to make a full test suite.
+After a lot of reflection, I can confidently say Cargo is one of the best batteries included build systems out there.

 ## Go runner

 The go runner simply spins up a bunch of go routines and measure time from connection to close(round-trip time).